MicrosoftDocs/azure-databases-docs/articles/mariadb/concepts-certificate-rotation.md

 ## What if we removed the BaltimoreCyberTrustRoot certificate?

-You'll start to connectivity errors while connecting to your Azure Database for MariaDB server.
+You'll start to see connectivity errors while connecting to your Azure Database for MariaDB server.
 You'll need to [configure SSL](howto-configure-ssl.md) with [BaltimoreCyberTrustRoot](https://www.digicert.com/CACerts/BaltimoreCyberTrustRoot.crt.pem) certificate again to maintain connectivity.

 ## Frequently asked questions